Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Subscribe to WPBeginner

-Method 1: Track 404 Pages & Redirect Them in WordPress Using AIOSEO (Recommended)
+Method 1: Track & Redirect 404 Pages Using AIOSEO (Recommended)

-The easiest way to track and fix 404 pages on your WordPress website is by using the All in One SEO plugin for WordPress also known as AIOSEO.
-It’s the best SEO WordPress plugin that is used by over 2 million professionals.
+The easiest way to track and fix 404 pages on your WordPress website is by using the All in One SEO plugin for WordPress, which is also known as AIOSEO.
+It’s the best SEO WordPress plugin that is used by over 3 million professionals.

-AIOSEO allows you to easily find pages with broken links and fix them with just a few clicks using their powerful redirection manager.
+AIOSEO allows you to easily find pages with broken links and fix them with just a few clicks using its powerful Redirection Manager.

-The best part about AIOSEO is that it helps you set up faster 301 redirects, which helps you improve search engine rankings.
+The best thing about AIOSEO is that it helps you set up faster 301 redirects, which helps you improve search engine rankings.

 First, you will need to install and activate the AIOSEO Pro plugin.
 For more details, please see our step-by-step guide on how to install a WordPress plugin.